zhangwei03020915/abp/docs/en/cli/new-command-samples.md

 ## Using Existing Configuration

 If you want to programmaticaly create solutions, you can use an existing configuration instead of passing parameters to CLI one by one.
-ABP Studio keeps the solution creation history locally in `(UserProfile)\.abp\studio\solution-creation-history.json` file, there you can find the configurations of the solutions in your machine.
+ABP Studio keeps the solution creation history locally in `(UserProfile)\.abp\studio\solution-creation-history.json` file, there you can find the configurations of the solutions created in your machine.

 ### Using a Solution Id